 You can now place also the Update button in any cell, perhaps right after your most popular input fields.

 The Reset button clears all input fields in a form.
 It is rarely used, except in situations where a large number of fields contain values that never will be re-used.
 You can now make the Reset button available where-ever users need it.

 You can hide certain rows in your spreadsheet, and even entire worksheets, depending on the contents of a controlling cell.

 If your users want to include files with their form submissions, e.g. a CV with a job application or an image with an error report, add a File Attachments widget to your form.

 The Utility widget can be used to assign a name to a calculated cell, or to make it invisible.

-You insert a Utility widget by clicking the Utility widget in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Utility widget by clicking the Utility widget in the Widgets tab in the SpreadsheetConverter task pane.
 Utility cells in a form or calculator are always locked for user input in order to preserve the contents